RealExo7/personal-finance-manager/README.md

 CI/CD - GitHub Actions

 >The project uses GitHub Actions to automatically run tests on every push or pull request to the main branch.

+This project was developed by Leahu Artiom for METODI DI SVILUPPO AGILE